Student traditions

 Orientation of new students

-The University and the students’ unions arrange welcoming orientations every semester to introduce new students to Uppsala and its student life.
+The University and the students’ unions arrange welcoming orientations every autumn.
+These give new students in Uppsala and Visby an introduction to student life in each city.

 Information for new students on the Student Gateway